 * And within a few days of the Kinsey Report, heralded new young writer, Gore Vidal, publishes The City and the Pillar.
 Written in blunt, pulp prose it is a novel with an undisguised gay male protagonist and set in the contemporary homosexual subculture.
 The very homophobic daily New York Times refuses to review his next five books, and Vidal always insisted that his fiction career took a major hit because of this novel.
 Any set-back, in fact, was only short term, as he would steadily become America's most well-known and brilliant gay public figure in the second half of the 20th century -- novelist, playwright, politician, essayist and social commentator.
-Almost three decades later the Times began to cautiously ease up on its homophobic policies.
+Almost three decades later the Times began to cautiously and unevenly ease up on its homophobic policies.

 Gore Vidal put a knot in